 It’s your day off.
 Why spend it lazing around, when you can get out into your own city and do something awesome?
 Find your new favourite food.
 Go somewhere totally different.
 Do something daring.
 Discover all the hidden gems tucked away in your very own neighbourhood.
 When it comes to the amazing Mother City, you never have to travel too far to experience something exciting.

-Check out our list of fantastic things to see and do in Cape Town on your next day off.
+Check out our list of fantastic things do in Cape Town on your next day off.
 What’s more, with our great range of Protea Hotels in and around the city, you can make a night of it too!

 SWEAT IT OUT SOMEWHERE SCENIC